Volunteering

 Station Operations

-Operator Graeme works the telegraph key faster than two thumbs on a keypad.
-He keeps trains running on schedule during special ride days.
-He is quartered in the Operator’s Bay where he can keep an eye on the mainline.
+Our volunteer Operator works the telegraph key faster than two thumbs on a keypad.
+He keeps trains running on schedule during special event days.
+He is quartered in the Operator's Bay where he can keep an eye on the mainline.

 • Sweeping and dusting in the station and cabooses